-BUS-M 480 Professional Practice in Marketing

-(3-6 cr.)
-P: BUS-M 301 and permission of instructor.
+BUS-M 480 Professional Practice in Marketing (3-6 cr.)
+P: BUS-M 301, junior or senior standing with a concentraton in marketing and permission of instructor.
 Work experience is provided in cooperating firms and agencies.
 Comprehensive written report required.
 Grades of S or F are assigned by the faculty.

 BUS-M 490 Special Studies in Marketing (3-6 cr.)
 P: BUS-M 301 and permission of instructor.
 Offers supervised individual study and research in the student's field of interest.
 The student will propose the investigation desired and, in conjunction with the instructor, will develop the scope of the work to be completed.
 Comprehensive written report required.